FarmBot-Docs/farmbot-express/v1.0/FarmBot-Express-v1.0/assembly/attach-the-z-axis.md

 title="Do not force it on"
 content="The cross-slide's v-wheels have been factory adjusted to fit snugly on the main beam's extrusion.
 However, slight dimensional changes in the extrusions and wheels can impact this fit.

-When sliding the cross-slide onto the main beam, do not force it on.
-If it feels too tight, refer to [this document to adjust the v-wheels](../../Extras/eccentric-spacer-adjustment.md)."
+When sliding the subassembly onto the main beam, make sure to hold and slide it _perpendicular_ to the main beam.
+Sliding it at an angle could result in damage. **Do not force it on.** If it feels too tight, refer to [this document to adjust the v-wheels](../../Extras/eccentric-spacer-adjustment.md)."
 %}

 {% include gallery.html images="